krishsub/vmscalesets/README.md

     ```

 The storage account created by Bicep should have a blob container with above
-`BLOB_CONTAINER_NAME` and containing two artifacts uploaded to it:
+`BLOB_CONTAINER_NAME` and containing three assets uploaded to it:
   - [install.ps1](./automation/install.ps1) contains the installation script
   for installing the workload on the VMSS.
+Place this in the blob container
+  root.
   - [azcopy.exe](./automation/azcopy.exe) the azcopy binary that pulls
   files from `RELEASE_FOLDER_NAME` under the `BLOB_CONTAINER_NAME`.
-In this
-  repo example, simply take the artifact generated from
+  - In this repo example, simply take the `artifact.zip` generated from
   [code-build.yml](./.github/workflows/code-build.yml), unzip it and upload
   it's contents to the `RELEASE_FOLDER_NAME`.

-The workflow relies on [Deploy-Application.ps1](./automation/Deploy-Application.ps1)
-to do the heavy lifting.
-Comments in this file should explain the blue/green deployment model with two VMSS.
+The VMSS Extension results in the first two files (and the .NET hosting
+bundle) being copied to each of VMSS instances.
+The `install.ps1` is
+triggered inside the VM and it uses `azcopy` and the managed identity of
+the VM to pull in the workload assets from the `RELEASE_FOLDER_NAME` in the
+storage account.
+These assets are

 ## How it works